 Career and Research Advice Mentorship (CRAM) sessions are informal mentoring sessions.
 These 20-minute meetings allow students, post docs, or other early career scientists to connect with seasoned AGU members and ask about graduate school, networking, and career pathways.

 CRAM mentors: Fall Meeting attendees are recruited to volunteer their time as a CRAM mentor.
 These mentors spend 1–2 hours in the Career Lounge.
 Students and early-career scientists sign up to meet with a CRAM mentor individually for a 20-minute session.
 Potential topics of discussion include advice for applying to graduate school, finding programs and/or advisers, or advice on career pathways.
 Mentors may also offer career advice for academic and nonacademic professions.
 Scientists and professionals in any career stage can serve as a CRAM mentor, even if this is your first Fall Meeting.
-The deadline to apply is Tuesday, 31 October.
+The deadline to apply was Tuesday, 31 October.